Want to get paid in bitcoin or another crypto? There are plenty of ways to go about it.

 - Regulatory changes.
 Cryptocurrencies are still largely unregulated and legislators around the world are still catching up with the rapid growth of digital currencies.
 This means there’s always the risk that the value of cryptocurrency holdings, or maybe even their legality in some cases, could be affected by future law changes.

 - Tax requirements vary.
 If you get paid in crypto from an overseas source, you should be aware that the tax treatment of cryptocurrencies varies from country to country.
+Not only do you need to be aware of how the Tax Office taxes digital currencies, but also how your funds will be taxed in the country where they are earned.

 - Still not widely accepted.
-While cryptocurrencies are becoming increasingly publicized, they’re still not widely accepted as a form of payment, so you may need to exchange your cryptos for fiat currency in order to be able to spend the money you’re paid.
+While cryptocurrencies are becoming increasingly publicised, they’re still not widely accepted as a form of payment, so you may need to exchange your cryptos for fiat currency in order to be able to spend the money you’re paid.

 Disclosure: At the time of writing, the author holds IOTA and XLM.